GoogleCloudPlatform/click-to-deploy-solutions/document-ai/README.md

 :heavy_dollar_sign: Estimated solution cost: it depends on the volume of data stored, please take a look at [this example](https://cloud.google.com/products/calculator/#id=7e79b4d5-7060-4ab4-a78e-d81dadc8a9fb).

+## Use cases
+These are some examples of the use cases you can build on top of this architecture:

+* __Invoice Processing Automation__ : This pipeline can automate the extraction of key data from invoices, such as vendor details, invoice numbers, line item information, and total amounts.
+Organizations can streamline their accounts payable processes, reduce manual data entry, and improve accuracy in invoice processing.

+* __Contract Management and Analysis__ : Organizations can utilize the pipeline to efficiently process and analyze contracts.
+Document AI can extract critical information from contracts, such as parties involved, key terms and conditions, effective dates, and obligations.

+* __Document Classification and Sorting__ : The document processing pipeline can be utilized to classify and sort large volumes of documents automatically.
+By leveraging Document AI's capabilities, the pipeline can analyze the content of documents, identify patterns, and classify them into specific categories.

 ## Architecture
 ![architecture](architecture.png)